-Stu is the Deputy Chief Examiner for the UK based worldwide music board: Rockschool Awards Ltd, examining Grade 1-8 Drums, Guitar, Bass, Piano, Keys, Ukulele, Vocals and Professional Diplomas.
+Stu is also the Deputy Chief Examiner for UK based worldwide music board Rockschool Awards Ltd, examining Grade 1-8 Drums, Guitar, Bass, Piano, Keys, Ukulele, Vocals and Professional Diplomas.
 The role developed into consultancy to the music board, assisting with the writing of Grades 1-8 Vocal and Piano Syllabuses, co-devising the Theory Syllabus Grades 1-8; co-devising the Professional Performance Diplomas; and solely devising the Professional Teaching Diploma syllabus.

 Examining work has been global: Europe, Malaysia, Brunei, Dubai, Abu Dhabi, Hong Kong, China, India, S.Africa and Africa up to 2012, returning to Hong Kong, Malaysia, Ireland in 2013; Singapore, Spain, Cyprus, Malaysia in 2014; Europe in 2015; Singapore / Mexico in 2016.
 2017 saw Stu working in Europe / Far East, with 2018 and 2019 requiring tours of Canada, Mexico, Andorra, China, Nigeria, Australia, South Africa and Malaysia.
-Estimates are c.10,000 exams and ambassadorial work across 30 countries.
+Estimates are c.12,000 exams and ambassadorial work across 30 countries.

 Stu has written magazine articles, contributed to c.50 drum, guitar, piano, theory and vocal grade books, written Grade 7 & 8 drum pieces for Yamaha Music Board (UK), and in 2003, founded Slater Drum School which now teaches Guitar, Bass, Drums, ukulele and theory in schools / privately in Wiltshire.
 With c.200 weekly students, 6 teachers and 100% exam pass rate, it was incorporated to Wiltshire Music School Ltd in 2015.